jimeh/update-tags-action/README.md

   </a>
 </p>

-A simple action which makes it easy to create/update one or more tags on a GitHub repository.
+A simple action to easily create/update one or more tags in a GitHub repository.

 Generally useful for moving major (`v1`) and minor (`v1.2`) tags to same commit as the latest `v1.x.x` tag.
 This action uses itself to move it's own major and